fsiegrist/devops-bootcamp-05-cloud-iaas-basics/Exercises.md

 The application is running on port 3000.
 To open this port for browsers from any IP address, login to your account on [DigitalOcean](https://cloud.digitalocean.com/login) and add another rule of type "Custom", TCP, port 3000, for any IP adresses to the firewall ('droplet-firewall') created in exercise 2.

-Now the application can be accessed in the browser via http://<droplet-ip-address>:3000
+Now the application can be accessed in the browser under `http://<droplet-ip-address>:3000`

 ******